 As a research Master, this program trains students to deal with up to date research issues and methods.
 It prepares students to start a Ph.D. or to take leadership roles in urban development and management, especially in an international context.... [-]

-The Smart Cities and Urban Policy program provides an in-depth understanding of new and transforming metropolitan areas and their competitive environments.
-Over the course of two years, the building up of students’ toolbox is put to use through up to nine months of industrial internships. [+]
+The Smart Cities and Urban Policy Graduate Degree provides an in-depth understanding of new and transforming metropolitan areas and their competitive environments. [+]